 This level of transparency and commitment to security is difficult to find in the VPN industry.
 These audits reassured me that both services prioritize my safety above all else — including their reputations.

 Overall, ExpressVPN and NordVPN are among the safest services on the market.
-However, I recommend you try NordVPN for its unique security features.

-Security winner: NordVPN
+Security Winner: NordVPN

 6. Torrenting Safety and Speed — ExpressVPN Is Faster

 Both VPNs offer top-tier security and are compatible with any torrenting software (BitTorrent, uTorrent, and others).
 Plus, they don’t restrict downloads according to file size or type.

 However, ExpressVPN is the torrenting winner because of its faster download speeds.
 Even though NordVPN has more specialty torrenting servers, it didn’t beat out ExpressVPN’s blazing-fast service.